Primary stabbing headache

 Stabbing headache is one of several relatively uncommon headache syndromes that may occur either as a primary headache or as a headache secondary to potentially malignant processes.
 Careful evaluation for underlying causes is important for these uncommon types of headache.

 This topic will review primary stabbing headache.
 Other types of uncommon primary headache disorders are discussed separately.
-(See "Primary cough headache" and "Exertional headache" and "Primary headache associated with sexual activity" and "Hypnic headache" and "Thunderclap headache" and "Nummular headache".)
+(See "Primary cough headache" and "Exertional headache" and "Primary headache associated with sexual activity" and "Hypnic headache" and "Approach to the patient with thunderclap headache" and "Nummular headache".)

 In the past, primary (or idiopathic) stabbing headache has been known by several terms, including ice-pick headache, ophthalmodynia periodica, and jabs and jolts syndrome.

 Primary stabbing headache is characterized by transient, sharp, jabbing pains .
 The pains occur anywhere in the head, often in extratrigeminal regions , and frequently cause the patient to wince.
 They appear suddenly either as single stabs or in volleys of mild to intense stabbing pain .
 They are not associated with cranial autonomic symptoms .
 Primary stabbing headache has been described in both children and adults [1,4].